 Weighing just 3.4 lbs, the Sage has a comfortable, ergonomic grip and slim profile for easy handling.The riser includes pre-installed brass bushings that allow for the addition of a quiver, sights, and a stabilizer.

-For the price, the Samick Sage recurve bow provides an excellent value as a starter bow.
+For the price, the Samick Sage recurve bow still provides an excellent value as a starter bow.

 TideWe offers an affordable recurve bow package perfect for new archers wanting everything they need to get started shooting.